The vine and the branches

 Chosen to bear fruit

-Our Lord's teaching on the vine and the branches (Joh 15:1–16) is very important to us because it deals with a subject that is vital for our salvation—fruit-bearing.
-The New Testament was written in Greek, and we can deepen our understanding of it by examining the words the Holy Spirit inspired the writers to use.
+Our Lord's allegory of the vine and the branches (Joh 15:116) is very important to us because it deals with a subject that is vital for our salvationfruit-bearing.
+The New Testament was written in Greek, and we can deepen our understanding of this teaching by examining the words the Holy Spirit inspired the writer to use.

-In v16 of this chapter Jesus said that we have not chosen him, but he has chosen us and appointed us so that we might go and bear fruit.
+In v16 Jesus said that we have not chosen him, but he has chosen us and appointed us to go and bear fruit.
 The Greek word translated 'appointed' in that verse means to put something in its proper place.
 Jesus has chosen us, and placed us in our position, as Christians, so we can bear fruit for God.
 God expects us to bear fruit for him.

 The true vine